garretto/garrett-feb-21-2019/README.md

 The API server is intended to mock what I needed out of a basic REST API and doesn't reflect anything near production quality.

-I would have liked to have time to work more on the design.
+I would have liked to have had time to work more on the design.

 # Create React App Info